 Justin has served as the Vice Chair and Foundation Chair of the board of US SIF, the association of financial professionals engaged in sustainable, responsible, and impact investing, as well as on the board of Green America.

 James’ work over the past 20 years has bridged the nonprofit and for-profit worlds and focused on building sustainable data and content organizations.
 Over that time, he has worked in the internet, television, radio, and publishing industries.
-Comparable experiences to Aeris include his time with GuideStar and Dow Jones, which specialize in nonprofit and for-profit organizational data each focusing on defining and delivering the right content to the right audiences in a sustainable, if not profitable fashion.
-James also assists NCRC in its community redevelopment efforts and running its CDFI fund.
+Comparable experiences to Aeris include his time with GuideStar and Dow Jones, which specialize in nonprofit and for-profit organizational data, each focusing on defining and delivering the right content to the right audiences in a sustainable, if not profitable fashion.
 Functionally, James’ roles have been in financial planning and analysis so he is particularly well versed in budgeting and financial tradeoff.
 He is data- and data systems-oriented, having led Product Development at GuideStar, as well as numerous G/L, CRM, BI, and ERP projects at other organizations.
 James served on the board of WBAI, Pacifica Radio’s New York City station, and worked closely with the Boards and committees of the companies where he has been employed.

 David brings more than 30 years of investment management experience and is a trailblazer in the socially responsible/impact investing arena.
 In 1994, David co-founded Access Capital Strategies and served as its president and chief investment officer from 1994 to 2010.
 In this capacity, he pioneered the development of market-rate, fixed income impact investments for institutional investors and helped grow the Community Investment Fund to more than $650 million in assets.
 Access Capital Strategies was acquired by the U.S. investment management arm of the Royal Bank of Canada in 2008.